 Zinfandel Food & Wine Bar

-The core of this wine bar is a good choice of wines by glass and its central location.
+The core of Zinfandel Food & Wine Bar is a good choice of wines and its central location.

-Entering you will see is a long wooden bar with few hanging prosciutto.
+When entering you will see a long wooden bar with few hanging prosciutto.
 There is also a visible blackboard with daily menus.

 You can order wine by bottles or by glass.
 Prices are quite reasonable for the quality.

-Besides the rich wine selection, this wine bar offers also a innovative food menu, particularly platters for two named ‘orange’ and ‘little bit of everything’.
+Besides the rich wine selection, this wine bar also offers an innovative food menu, particularly platters for two named ‘orange’ and ‘little bit of everything’.

 The platters consist of green olives, tuna pate, prosciutto, sausages, Pag cheese, salted anchovies, pepper cheese and and other delicacies.
 Try it!

 This is my favorite Split wine bar that offers a large number of excellent cheeses, mostly from small Dalmatian producers and 70 types of wine.